francis-clairicia/EasyNetwork/README.md

         response: ResponseType = request
         await client.send_packet(response)

-        # Leaving the generator will NOT close the connection, a new generator will be created afterwards.
+        # Leaving the generator will NOT close the connection,
+        # a new generator will be created afterwards.
         # You may manually close the connection if you want to:
         # await client.aclose()

+    async def bad_request(
+        self,
+        client: AsyncClientInterface[ResponseType],
+        exc: BaseProtocolParseError,
-    async def bad_request(self, client: AsyncClientInterface[ResponseType], exc: BaseProtocolParseError) -> None:
+    ) -> None:
         # Invalid JSON data sent
         # This is an example of how you can answer to an invalid request
         await client.send_packet({"error": "Invalid JSON", "code": "parse_error"})